Can You Sue the Government?

 What Is Personal Injury Law?

 As the name implies, this refers to legal provisions in place to help injured parties seek damages for negligence and wrongdoing.
 Most personal injury cases are between private entities.
-But it is possible to bring personal injury suits against governments and their agencies.
+However, it is possible to bring personal injury suits against governments and their agencies.
 Some personal injury cases may also include instances of wrongful death, which can further complicate matters.
 Only an attorney privy to the details of your case can advise you on how to handle these and other complexities.

 What Kind of Cases Can Lead To Suits Against the Government?